-(Smaller retailers, Amazon and libraries can get books more quickly and efficiently through wholesalers rather than direct from a publisher or distributor.
-In North America their wholesaler might be Ingram, Baker & Taylor, Bookazine, New Leaf or Quanta, and in Europe Bertrams, Gardners, Westnedge, OLF or Bookspeed.
-All our titles are available through all of them).
+(Smaller retailers, libraries, and Amazon can get books more quickly and efficiently through wholesalers than direct from a publisher or distributor.
+In North America, their wholesaler might be Ingram, Baker & Taylor, Bookazine, New Leaf, or Quanta, and in Europe Bertrams, Gardners, Westnedge, OLF, or Bookspeed.
+All our titles are available through all of them.)

 Important note: Please do not contact the sales teams directly.
 They all represent numerous publishers, and it's not feasible for them to work with authors on an individual basis.

 We will present your title to the sales teams.
 Our Sales Co-ordinator passes on important marketing information, which the reps then highlight to buyers when pitching your book to bookstores.
 A bookseller is far more likely to be persuaded to order copies of a new book if they are alerted to significant marketing.
 This includes details of upcoming events, scheduled interviews, endorsements from high-profile reviewers, and any traction a book may have gained in mainstream press or on social media.
-If you arrange a book event or any other publicity regarding your book, alert us to it by adding it as 'Arranged' in your book's Marketing Activities to ensure we know about it and can pass on the details.
+If you arrange a book event or any other publicity regarding your book, let us know about it by adding it as 'Arranged' in your book's Marketing Activities, and we can pass on the details.
 You can also leave a message on the Author forum under Sales/Distribution: Sales to the trade.

 As of September 2016, we use these sales teams: